London King's Cross railway station: Restoration

 King's Cross following refurbishment in 2012.
 The steel structure of the roof, engineered by Arup, has been described as being "like some kind of reverse waterfall, a white steel grid that swoops up from the ground and cascades over your head".

 The £500 million restoration plan announced by Network Rail in 2005 was approved by Camden London Borough Council in 2007.
 It involved restoring and reglazing the original arched train shed roof and removing the 1972 extension at the front of the station and replacing it with an open-air plaza.

 The new semi-circular departures concourse opened to the public in March 2012.
-Situated to the west of the station behind the Great Northern Hotel, it was designed by John McAslan and built by Taylor Woodrow Construction, part of Vinci.
+Situated to the west of the station behind the Great Northern Hotel, it was designed by John McAslan and built by Taylor Woodrow Construction.
 It caters for much-increased passenger flows and provides greater integration between the intercity, suburban and underground sections of the station.
 The architect claimed that the roof is the longest single-span station structure in Europe and the semi-circular structure has a radius of 54 m and more than 2,000 triangular roof panels, half of which are glass.

 The new concourse seen from above.
 St Pancras railway station is to the right.

 Land between and behind Kings Cross and St Pancras stations is being redeveloped as King's Cross Central with around 2,000 new homes, 5000000 sqft of offices and new roads.
 In the restoration, refurbished offices have opened on the east side of the station to replace ones lost on the west side, and a new platform, numbered 0, opened underneath them on 20 May 2010.
 Diesel trains cannot normally use this platform for environmental reasons.
 The restoration project was awarded a European Union Prize for Cultural Heritage / Europa Nostra Award in 2013.

 In October 2021, Lumo commenced operating services to Edinburgh Waverley via Stevenage, Newcastle and Morpeth.

 Remodelling

 In January 2018, it was announced that half the station would close for 3 months from January to March 2020 for remodelling work to the station and its approach, expected to cost £237 million.
-This includes rationalisation of the tracks, reopening the third tunnel to the approach of the station and closure of platform 10.
+This included rationalisation of the tracks, reopening the third tunnel to the approach of the station and closure of platform 10.
 In June 2021, Network Rail released a time lapse video showing the completion of the works.